Erich Wollenberg

-Erich Wollenberg (15 August 1892 – 6 November 1973; pseudonyms: Walter, Eugen Hardt, Martin Hart) was until 1933 a leading member of the Communist Party of Germany (KPD), and in later years an independent journalist and publicist.
+Erich Wollenberg (15 August 1892 – 6 November 1973; pseudonyms: Walter, Eugen Hardt, Martin Hart) was a German communist revolutionary and journalist who commanded military forces for the Bavarian Soviet Republic in 1919.
+He was a leading member of the Communist Party of Germany (KPD) until his expulsion in 1933, and in later years was an independent publicist.

 Life

 World War and Revolution

 Wollenberg was born into a family of doctors and studied medicine in Munich.
 During the First World War he served as a volunteer.
 He was decorated with medals, promoted to lieutenant in the reserve (infantry) in 1917 and wounded five times.

 In 1918 he joined the USPD and the Spartacus League.
 He played a leading role in the November Revolution in Königsberg.
 He then returned to Munich to continue his studies in medicine.
 In the communist Second Bavarian Soviet Republic Wollenberg was from 19 April 1919.
 Commander of the Infantry and Deputy Commander-in-Chief of the Bavarian Red Army (Dachau).
 He wrote about the events in his 1929 report, Als Rotarmist vor München (A Red Guard before Munich).
 In this report Wollenberg was highly critical of his immediate superior, the poet Ernst Toller, accusing him of failing to press home the Red Army's advantage after early victories on the Dachau front.
 He wrote: "Only when Toller and comrades recognized that the civil war would not be decided with paper resolutions and ardent appeals, but only with cannons and machine guns, tanks and gas weapons, and only when the 'enormity' of a bloody confrontation with the enemy got closer, only then did all of their offensive plans collapse, and the only thing left was the 'pacifist weapon of the petty bourgeois': capitulation."
 After the fall of the Soviet Republic he was sentenced to two years Festungshaft ('fortress confinement') which he served in Landsberg, Ansbach und Niederschönenfeld, being released in January 1922.